 What is a “Poolish?” aka (Biga or Preferment)

 As with all baking recipe I recommend you weigh the ingredients for the Focaccia al Rosmarino.
-Weighing ensures you have a consist dough each and every time.
-As a baker we are always striving to remove any variables from the process of baking.
+Weighing ensures you have a consistent dough each and every time.
+As bakers, we are always striving to remove any variables from the process of baking.

 - Mixing Bowls

 - Non-Stick Spray or Extra Virgin Olive Oil

 Poolish (Preferment) – Mix 8 to 10 hours before mixing the final dough